fer-cp/rr_phd_dissertation/README.md

 # rr_phd_dissertation
-Resproducible research material for the numerical examples of the PhD dissertation `Nonparametric independence tests in high-dimensional settings, with applications to the genetics of complex disease'
+Resproducible research material for the numerical examples of the PhD dissertation 'Nonparametric Independence Tests in High-Dimensional Settings, with Applications to the Genetics of Complex Disease'